 c) Requests submitted to FAPESP as “Complementary Proposal application” but that do not fit in the definition above will be processed as independent, not linked, requests.

-e) Complementary Proposals for Masters, Doctorate, Direct Doctorate and Post-Doctorate Fellowships associated to a Young Investigator Awards will be given priority in their respective comparative analysis sessions, as long as they are considered to be on equal terms with the other proposals under comparative analysis as to academic requirements.
+e) Complementary Proposals for Masters, Doctorate, Direct Doctorate and Post-Doctorate Fellowships associated to a Young Investigator Grant will be given priority in their respective comparative analysis sessions, as long as they are considered to be on equal terms with the other proposals under comparative analysis as to academic requirements.

 8) Proposal submission format (Back)